Causal Inferences in Small Area Estimation: Introduction

 It is still surprising that no link has been established between the SAE literature and causal analysis that would allow for evaluating the impact of such a policy or decisions at a finer population level.
-There are exceptions but with different intentions. \cite{chan2018} attempts to combine the strength of the two fields, causal inferences and small area estimation, to provide more precise generalization of the randomized trials to the entire population.
+There are exceptions but with different intentions. \cite{chan2018} attempts to combine the strength of the two fields, causal inference and small area estimation, to provide more precise generalization of the randomized trials to the entire population.
 This paper uses model-based techniques borrowed from the SAE literature to get a better estimate of the average treatment effect in the sub-classification stratas, which are defined by the propensity scores, that have a sparse sample from the randomized experiment.
 There has been some statistical research on how to assess the generalizability of randomized trials to the target population in which it may be implemented (external validity). \cite{stuart:2001} propose the use of propensity-score-based metrics to quantify the similarity of the participants in a randomized trial and a target population. \cite{stuart:2015} provide a case study using one particular method, which weights the subjects in a randomized trial to match the population on a set of observed characteristics.
-Methods for assessing and enhancing external validity are just beginning to be developed and much of the discussion around external validity underestimates treatment effect heterogeneity.
+Methods for assessing and enhancing external validity are just beginning to be developed.
+These studies and SAE methods share the aim to generalise the sample treatment effect to the population.
+However, the heterogeneity of the effects in different sub-populations is usually out of the scope of external validity analysis.

-Both causal inferences and SAE have a rich body of literature that covers a vast range of technical and practical issues.
-Here we provide a concise summary of the two.
-However, to our best knowledge almost no research has been conducted to combine the two methodologies, despite the fact that this could be relevant for designing efficient and effective policies.